mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 ### Summary

-Katagiri Roshi introduces a series of talks on the question-and-answer section of *Bendowa*, “Negotiating the Way.”
+Katagiri Roshi introduces a series of talks on the question-and-answer section of *Bendowa*, “A Talk on Pursuing the Way.”
 He discusses why zazen is the “right entrance to the buddha-dharma” – particularly, what “right” means – and what “to study” or “to learn” means in Zen.

 ### Transcript